BAMF Style’s 5 Days of Christmas

 How to Get the Look

-McClane sports a timeless and easy look that you can easily emulate and add your own touches to:
+John McClane sports a timeless and easy look that you can easily emulate while adding your own touches.

 - Navy and white shadow plaid long-sleeve shirt with soft collar, plain front, and breast pocket

 - Charcoal gray single reverse-pleated slacks with open side pockets, jetted back pockets, and turn-ups/cuffs

 - Brown leather belt with a rounded gold-toned single-prong buckle

 - Brown leather dress shoes